 And you could win $50 for your classroom & FREE economics lessons plan!

-If a student from your classroom wins, we will send your school a check for $50 to be used in your classroom.
-The teacher and student will be invited to a KCEE Regional Award Dinner to be recognized.
+If a student from your classroom wins, we will send your school a check for $50 to be used in your classroom along with small prizes for the student.
 All teachers submitting a classroom set of posters (minimum of 13) will receive a free grade-appropriate economic education book of lesson plans.

 Poster Entry Form – fillable Adobe pdf